Indore: Public transport

 Indore's City Bus transport system runs through 277 km (172 mi) of road with a daily ridership of over 140,000.
 Atal Indore City Transport Services Ltd, a PPP scheme operates buses and radio taxis in the city.
 The buses designated as City Bus operate on 64 Routes with a fleet of 487 buses, with 421 bus stops.
 The buses are colour-coded into three colours: Blue, Magenta and Orange according to their route.

-Indore BRTS (iBUS) – Indore BRTS is a bus rapid transit system with 53 air-conditioned buses equipped with services like GPS and IVR which are used to track the position of the bus with information displayed on LED displays installed at the bus stops.
+Indore BRTS (iBUS) is a bus rapid transit system with 53 air-conditioned buses equipped with services like GPS and IVR which are used to track the position of the bus with information displayed on LED displays installed at the bus stops.

-Indore Magic (Auto Rickshaw) – Indore Auto Rickshaw is a magic service for small distance travel.
+Indore Auto Rickshaw is a service for small distance travel.
 Daily approx. 500,000 people travel within the city.

-Indore Metro is a rapid transit system that has currently completed its successful first phase trail run.
+Indore Metro is a rapid transit system that has completed its successful first phase trail run.

 Indore Cable Car was announced in January 2021 as another public transport for the city to decongest traffic.
 It will also be the first cable car in India to run on crowded streets.

 Buses for other cities which are near Indore are operated by state transport and private transport operators.
 Cities like Ujjain, Dewas, Khandwa, Khargone are connected through daily road buses.